-In November 2021, the Company announced that the Canadian Patent Office has issued the Company a Notice of Allowance with respect to Company's lithium-ion battery cathode recycling process (RecycLiCoTM), further strengthening American Manganese's international Intellectual Property position as a company with an advanced recycling process.
+In April 2022, the Company was granted the Canadian Patent No. 3043335 with respect to Company's lithium-ion battery cathode recycling process (RecycLiCoTM).

-In August 2021, the Company announced that the Japanese Patent Office has issued Patent No. 6906060, for the company's closed-loop lithium-ion battery upcycling process, RecycLiCoTM.
+In December 2021, the Company announced that the Indian Patent Office has granted Patent No. 380826 with respect to Company's lithium-ion battery cathode recycling process (RecycLiCoTM).

-In May 2021, the Company is granted Patent No. 10-2246670 by Korean Intellectual Property Office for the Company's for the Company's lithium-ion battery cathode recycling process (RecycLiCoTM)
+In May 2021, the Company is granted Patent No. 10-2246670 by Korean Intellectual Property Office for the Company's for the Company's lithium-ion battery cathode recycling process (RecycLiCoTM).